Product Process Revamp and Priority Calculator

 Problem Statement

-The main issue wasn’t lack of effort (my engineering leads are some of the smartest, most efficient workers I’ve ever met) - it was lack of structure.
+The main issue wasn’t lack of effort (my engineering team members are some of the smartest, most efficient workers I’ve ever met) - it was lack of structure.
 Everyone was busy, but the team didn’t have shared visibility into what we were busy with or why.

 We needed a process that allowed us to plan work, track it, and make tradeoffs intelligently.